leanprover/lean.js/README.md

 We host the latest version of compiled javascript at [gh-pages](https://github.com/leanprover/lean.js/tree/gh-pages) branch of this repository.
+You can access it via https://leanprover.github.io/lean.js/lean.js.
-You can link the compiled javascript from your HTML code:
+You can also link the compiled javascript from your HTML code:

 ```html
 <script src="https://leanprover.github.io/lean.js/lean.js" type="text/javascript" charset="utf-8"></script>